luqmanbarry/rhocp-3-ways-apps-autoscaling/README.md

 Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
 Charts are easy to create, version, share, and publish. – _Helm.sh_

+All of the different methods discussed  are implemented using Helm to make it easy to templatize the kubernetes resources manifests; as well as to dynamically handle the need to have the same templates applied to multiple applications deployables by merely declaring app details  in the helm values.yaml files.

 To find out more about the benefits of Helm, follow [this link](https://www.cncf.io/blog/2020/08/26/why-do-devops-engineers-love-helm/).

 **To get the most out of this content, foundational understandings of Kubernetes and Helm are recommended.**